-The applicant plans to conduct pile driving and marine construction activities in Kodiak, Alaska, over the course of a year from the date of issuance of the IHA.
-Over the course of the project, we estimate 3,160 instances of take by Level B harassment of 460 northern sea otters from the Southcentral Alaska stock due to behavioral responses of TTS associated with noise exposure.
-Although multiple instances of Level B harassment of individual sea otters are expected, these events would not have significant consequences for the health, reproduction, or survival of affected animals and therefore would not rise to the level of an injury or Level A harassment.
+Over the course of the project, we estimate 544 instances of take by Level B harassment of 37 northern sea otters from the Southcentral Alaska stock due to behavioral responses of TTS associated with noise exposure.
+Although multiple instances of Level B harassment of individual sea otters are possible, these events are unlikely to have significant consequences for the health, reproduction, or survival of affected animals and therefore would not rise to the level of an injury or Level A harassment.

-The use of soft-start procedures, zone clearance prior to startup, and shutdown zones (appendix C in Solstice 2024) is anticipated to eliminate both the number of sea otters exposed to sounds above Level A harassment thresholds and the exposure time of any sea otters venturing into a Level A harassment zone.
-We therefore do not anticipate any losses of hearing sensitivity that might impact the health, reproduction, or survival of affected animals.
-We anticipate that PSOs will be able to reliably detect and prevent take by Level A harassment of sea otters beyond the largest sound isopleth for Level A harassment (15 m [45 ft]), therefore we do not anticipate that any sea otters will be exposed to sounds capable of causing PTS or Level A harassment.
+The use of soft-start procedures, zone clearance prior to startup, and shutdown zones is likely to decrease both the number of sea otters exposed to sounds above Level A harassment thresholds and the exposure time of any sea otters venturing into a Level A harassment zone.
+This reduces the likelihood of losses of hearing sensitivity that might impact the health, reproduction, or survival of affected animals.
+Despite the implementation of mitigation measures, it is anticipated that some sea otters will experience Level A harassment via exposure to underwater sounds above threshold criteria during impact and DTH piledriving activities.
+Due to sea otters' small body size and low profile in the water, as well as the relatively large size of the Level A harassment zone associated with these activities, we anticipate that sea otters will at times avoid detection before entering Level A harassment zones for those activities.
+We anticipate that PSOs will be able to reliably detect and prevent take by Level A harassment of sea otters up to 20 m away; conversely, we anticipate that at distances greater than 20 m, sea otters will at times avoid detection.
+Throughout the project, we estimate 70 instances of take by Level A harassment of 7 sea otters.